Michael Morhaime

-Michael "Mike" Morhaime (born November 3, 1967) is an American video game developer and entrepreneur.
+Michael Morhaime (born November 3, 1967) is an American video game developer and entrepreneur.
 He is the chief executive officer (CEO) and founder of Dreamhaven, located in Irvine, California.
 Morhaime is best known as the co-founder and the former president of Blizzard Entertainment, a subsidiary of Activision Blizzard, Inc., that was founded in 1991 as Silicon & Synapse.
-He served on the Vivendi Games executive committee since January 1999, when Blizzard Entertainment, Inc. became a subsidiary of Vivendi Games.
+He served on the Vivendi Games executive committee from January 1999, when Blizzard Entertainment, Inc. became a subsidiary of Vivendi Games, until July 2008.

 Early life and education

 Morhaime was born into a Jewish family and graduated from Granada Hills High School in 1985.
 He is also an alumnus of Triangle Fraternity and received his bachelor's degree in Electrical Engineering in 1990 from the University of California, Los Angeles (UCLA).

 In sixth grade, Morhaime, along with his brother and sister, purchased a video game console called the Bally Professional Arcade, first released in 1978.
 Morhaime discovered that the console was programmable, and he taught himself how to write simple games on it, building off of example programming code he found in a gaming newsletter.

 As an electrical engineering student at UCLA, Morhaime focused more on hardware than on software.
 "I procrastinated a lot," he admitted.
 Things changed after he got an internship at a San Jose microchip company.
 In his internship there, he learned about circuit design, and when he returned to school he was ahead of his computer architecture class.
 "I used to be the guy that sat in the back," he said, but after his stint in Silicon Valley, he said, "I started sitting up front."